Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 YEARWOOD: ...Having no thought that it would do what it did.
 So I'm the most surprised person that it has led to this other career.

-YEARWOOD: ...No, no. I'm the inspiration for picking it up off the floor after it fell off the stool and figuring out a way to make it still work.
+YEARWOOD: I'm the - I am the inspiration for picking it up off the floor after it fell off the stool and figuring out a way to make it still work.

 SAGAL: This explains the title to your...